bnb-chain/bnb-chain.github.io/docs/encoding.md

 The fundamental encoding logic is from [Tendermint Amino](https://github.com/tendermint/go-amino), which derives from and is "largely compatible with" Google protocol-buffer's Proto3.

-However the client sides only needs to stick to the specifications outlined below for the most frequently used transactions.
+However, the client sides only needs to stick to the specifications outlined below for the most frequently used transactions.

 ## Encoding Output